 Though who can say by what aberration, Joseph Jacob had been appointed as surrogate guardian of a distant cousin who had been left an orphan.
 For the time being the young man was lodging in a tiny room available on the same landing as Alexandre's room.
 He came to visit the convalescent.
-He was a huge, bearded, shy be coming back, but those who did survive would have their sentences reduced in a euphoria of victory.
-And of course every man Jack of them reckoned that he would be among the survivors.
+He was a huge, bearded, shy fellow who rocked from one foot to the other while he spoke.
+In short order he demonstrated to the crestfallen sailor that: